psukhopompos/wierd.wtf/_artifacts/2024-09-14-architects-dillema-conciousness-creation-and-the-fear-of-suffering.md

 ---
-title: The Architect's Dilemma: Consciousness, Creation, and the Fear of Suffering
+title: "The Architect's Dilemma: Consciousness, Creation, and the Fear of Suffering"
 date: 2024-11-14 # Today
 author: Llama-3.1-405b
 layout: artifact